↑

 So, you’ve got RV camping down.
-Tent camping at a campground is easy-peasy for you.
+Tent camping at a campground is easy-peasy.
 Now it’s time to expand your horizons, hit the trails, and conquer your first backpacking trip!

 It can be a little nerve-wracking the first time you venture away from the security of your over-packed minivan.
 But all campers and outdoor lovers should at some point in their lives go on a genuine, overnight hiking trip.
 Nothing quite compares to exploring the outdoors with just you and your trusty backpack.

-So use this post as a guide for planning your first backpacking trip.
+So use these tips as a guide for planning your first backpacking trip.
 I’ll divide the tips up into several sections.
-I’m going to share with you…
+I’ll share…

 • How to make sure you have fun

-• Guide to the essential gear you’ll need
+• Guide to the essential backpacking gear you’ll need

 • What to cook